Mushymato/HaveMoreKids/docs/001-model-kids.md

 # Data Asset: mushymato.HaveMoreKids/Kids

 Kids metadata in `mushymato.HaveMoreKids/Kids` defines behavior around pregnancy/adoption.
 This is also how you can create a child version associated with an existing NPC.
-The key `mushymato.HaveMoreKids/Kids` is the kid id, and should match an entry in `mushymato.HaveMoreKids/ChildData`.
+The key of the `mushymato.HaveMoreKids/Kids` asset is the kid id, and should match an entry in `mushymato.HaveMoreKids/ChildData`.

 ## Structure